 6. Any race day top tips you'd like to share?
 Two things: first, try not to stress too much on the start line - you've got this.
 Once you start, you'll travel maybe ten miles plus before any of the stuff you're worrying about matters, so stay cool and go steady.
 Secondly, the Yorkshire Marathon starts and ends with a little hill; don't let it make you head off too fast at the start, and don't let it stop you at the finish!
-Did you hear about the squash ball that ran a marathon?
-It hit the wall What did the angler do in the days leading up to the marathon?
-Carp loaded Did you hear about the zen Buddhist who did a marathon?
-MARATHON JOKES by Rob Deering

 EVENT DAY ENTERTAINMENT Spectators and runners will be able to enjoy a selection of some fantastic local entertainment on route and in the Event Village.

-Head to our route map on pages xx to see where they will be situated.
+Head to our route map to see where they will be situated.
 Be sure to check them out!